Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 3. Open the options then select "Send to e-mail". (you can send the info to yourself and attach everything as a text file or if you prefer send directly to this GitHub e-mail)

 ## Audio

+### How to automatically use the audio language of the Netflix profile used

+In Kodi Settings -> Player -> Language set: `Preferred audio language` to `Media default`.

+In this way the audio language that will be automatically selected will match the language of the currently active Netflix profile.

 ### How to enable Dolby Atmos